Spital Tongues

 Spital Tongues is a district of Newcastle upon Tyne, located due north-west of the Newcastle City Centre.
 Its unusual name is believed to be derived from spital – a corruption of the word hospital, commonly found in British place names (e.g. Spitalfields) - and tongues, meaning outlying pieces of land.
-North of Spital Tongues is Leazes Park and the Town Moor.
+North of Spital Tongues is the Town Moor, while Castle Leazes and Leazes Park are to the East.

 Buildings and structures of note

 Fenham Barracks

 Fenham Barracks was constructed in Spital Tongues in 1806.
-Several buildings are the site are listed grade II structures.
+Several buildings at the site are listed grade II structures.
 The barracks has been repurposed as student accommodation.
-The barracks were home to the Northumberland Fusiliers during the second world war.
+The barracks were home to the Northumberland Fusiliers during the Second World War.
 The Queen's Own Yeomanry currently has a presence on the site.

 BBC Broadcasting Centre

 Occupying the prominent site on the corner of Hunters Road and Barrack Road, is the BBC Broadcasting Centre, affectionately known as the 'Pink Palace'.
 Opened in 1986, it brought together the BBC's TV and radio operations in Newcastle from a range of locations.
 Today it is the headquarters of BBC North East and Cumbria, broadcasting three radio stations and BBC One regional programs.